gruntjs/grunt-docs/Project-Scaffolding.md

 The command to run tests on your project.
 Defaults to `grunt`.

 ### repository
 Project's git repository.
-Defaults to a guess of a github url.
+Defaults to a guess of a GitHub URL.

 ### title
 A human readable project name.
 Defaults to the actual project name altered to be more human readable.